THE HUME & HOVELL EXPEDITION

 From the Hume River, the Hume & Hovell expedition trekked south, keeping west of the Great Dividing Range and reached Port Phillip on December 16, 1824.

-After thousands of years of indigenous habitation and care for the region that Albury is now part of, the future of the region was soon to be dominated by Europeans.
+After thousands of years of indigenous habitation and care for the region that Albury is now part of, the region was soon to be dominated by Europeans and changed forever.

 Border Mail articles